 Based in Cambridge Bay, Nunavut, Province Brands undertakes research and development in technologies that have applications across the cannabis and adult beverage industries.
 The company’s first technology that will be commercialized is a technique for crafting fermented beverages brewed from cannabis in place of grains or barley, to create a less harmful alternative to alcoholic beers.

 With $45K in R&D funding, Province Brands will create unique beverages brewed using only four ingredients – cannabis, yeast, hops, and water.

-The OCE VIP program and the NSERC Alliance program, which will help offset the project’s costs, support R&D collaborations between companies and publicly funded universities and hospitals to foster innovation in Canada.
+The OCI VIP program and the NSERC Alliance program, which will help offset the project’s costs, support R&D collaborations between companies and publicly funded universities and hospitals to foster innovation in Canada.

-NSERC Grant & OCE Grant to Fund Groundbreaking Research
+NSERC Grant & OCI Grant to Fund Groundbreaking Research

 Over the past two years, Province Brands has developed a patent-pending process for brewing a premium beer from the cannabis plant.
 The first steps in the brewing process, milling and “mashing,” require specialized equipment not found in existing breweries, meaning that the resulting product is unique.

 Through OCI and NSERC funding, researchers hope to develop yeast that significantly reduces processing time for formulation of cannabis and hemp beers.
 Province Brands and Western expect the yeast will have applications in other areas as well.

 Dooma Wendschuh, CEO and Co-Founder of Province Brands, said,